 In the meantime, in a heavy-bottomed, non-reactive pot set over medium-high heat, put the chopped peaches and sugar.
-Stir and cook until the sugar is melted, add the cinnamon and nutmeg, and then turn the heat up to high.
+Stir and cook until the sugar is melted, add the cinnamon, nutmeg, and lemon juice, and then turn the heat up to high.
 When the peaches have started to melt down, use a potato masher to make the consistency an even one.
-Add the lemon juice and Cognac and stir.

-When the temperature of the jam reaches 215-217, add in the liquid pectin and stir to incorporate.
+When the temperature of the jam reaches 215-217 or when the mixture has started to thicken nicely, add the Cognac and stir to incorporate.
 Let the mixture return to a boil.

-After 5-7 minutes, carefully ladle the jam into the jars, bubble them and wipe the rims with a wet towel.
-Apply the lids and bands and process in the waterbath for 12-15 minutes.
+When the jam is ready (~215-217 degrees, or use the wooden spoon-sheeting test), carefully ladle the jam into the jars, bubble them and wipe the rims with a wet towel.
+Apply the lids and bands and process in the waterbath for 12 minutes.